apollographql/apollo-client/docs/source/caching/cache-interaction.md

 * In the `fields` field, we provide an object that lists our modifier functions.
 In this case, we define a single modifier function (for the `comments` field).

 * The `comments` modifier function takes our existing cached array of comments as a parameter (`existingCommentRefs`).
-It also takes the `readField` helper function, which helps you read the value of any cached field.
+It also uses the `readField` utility function, which helps you read the value of any cached field.

 * The modifier function returns an array that filters out all comments with an ID that matches `idToRemove`.
 The returned array replaces the existing array in the cache.